-As a new father, my reason for owing real estate also includes hedging against a difficult future for my son.
+As a new father, my reason for owing real estate also includes hedging against a difficult future for my son and daughter.

 Holding onto my rental property portfolio will ensure that I can give my son a leg up if he needs it one day.
 The job market is getting more and more competitive, and already elite graduates with desirable jobs are just scraping by in expensive cities like San Francisco where career opportunities are relatively abundant.